-At CCS, we work diligently to provide a high quality of support to both our scholars and their families.
+At Compass, we work diligently to provide a high quality of support to both our scholars and their families.
 To that end, we are proud of the extremely positive feedback we receive from parents and scholars.
-As a charter school, it is important that we all work together for the future of our scholars.
-Compass Charter Schools of Los Angeles, Compass Charter Schools of San Diego and Compass Charter Schools of Yolo are proud to be building excellence with our district partners, Acton-Agua Dulce Unified School District, Mountain Empire Unified School District and Winters Joint Unified School District.
+As a public charter school, it is important that we all work together for the future of our scholars.
+Compass Charter Schools of Los Angeles, Compass Charter Schools of San Diego, and Compass Charter Schools of Yolo are proud to be building excellence with our district partners, Acton-Agua Dulce Unified School District, Mountain Empire Unified School District, and Winters Joint Unified School District.

-We have a great leadership team:
+We have a great leadership team here to partner and support you throughout your time at Compass: